 We have determined the costs and liabilities for the substantive plan using actuarial assumptions and methods that we consider reasonable.
-The information in this biennial full valuation is for both financial disclosure and to provide information that is used to adjust the Teacher funding contributions.
+The information shown in this report is primarily for financial disclosure purposes since the biennial full valuations are used to adjust the Teacher funding contributions.
 The State contributions for the remaining members of the State Sponsored Plans are based on premiums set by the premium studies.

 The current premium rates reflect rate changes adopted by the Board of Trustees based on a premium study conducted in 2020.
 The basic premiums were unchanged for the Teacher group.
 Teachers pay \$0.05 bi-weekly per \$1,000 of coverage for active coverage and the State contributes an amount equal to the calculated ADC for retired teacher coverage.
 However, as these are set two years in advance, the actual contribution may be higher or lower than that given year's ADC.
-The premiums for State group employees have increased to \$0.42 bi-weekly per \$1,000 of coverage for Fiscal Year (FY) 2022.
+The premiums for State group employees remain at \$0.42 bi-weekly per \$1,000 of coverage for Fiscal Year (FY) 2023.
 This includes \$0.09 for active coverage and \$0.33 for retiree coverage.
 Premiums for retiree coverage will increase to \$0.36 for FY 2024.
 Any further increases would be determined by the next premium study in 2024.

-Board of Trustees Maine Public Employees Retirement System October 13, 2022 Page ii
+Board of Trustees Maine Public Employees Retirement System October 12, 2023 Page ii